 Price: $$-$$$ Expensive

-Included Features: Wine, spirits and all drinks throughout cruise, and gratuities.
+Included Features: Wine at lunch and dinner, spirits and all drinks throughout cruise, gratuities, use of water “toys” from the yacht’s marina and mountain bikes.

 - 5- to 11-night cruises in the Med, between ports including Lisbon, Barcelona, Monte Carlo, Nice, Civitavecchia (for Rome), Adriatic ports, Piraeus (for Athens), Greek Islands, and Turkish coast.
 Cruises may easily be combined without any repeat port calls.

 Why Go?
 The ships are casually chic and all-inclusive, and you can’t beat the size: large enough for two restaurants, a pool and a hot tub, and small enough to feel intimate enough to make friends easily.
 A crew of 95 means there’s almost one crewmember for every passenger; they may even lead walking tours or bike rides in port, called “shore-side casuals.”
 Service isn’t stuffy or cloying, but trust us, you’ll want for nothing.